 Work on the new Cecil Theatre was begun in April 1955 and it was opened on 28th November 1955 with 1,374 seats in the stalls and 678 in the balcony.

 At the time of opening it had the largest CinemaScope screen in the country measuring 57 feet wide, and the first film shown was Marilyn Monroe “The Seven Year Itch”.
 The proscenium was 60 feet wide, and the cinema was equipped with a Marshall Sykes 3Manual/15Ranks organ, which was opened by organist Vivian Newall.

 There was also a 100-seat restaurant & bar which in 1971 was converted into a second screen seating 137 (Cecil 2).
 The following year the main auditorium was spilt into 2 smaller cinemas in the balcony (Cecil 1 & 3 each seating 307) and an entertainment hall in the former stalls which became a Mecca Bingo Club, with Mecca also operating the cinemas.

 In the 1980’s it was taken over by the Cannon Cinemas chain.
 The cinema operation was closed on 23rd March 1992 and the cinemas were ‘For Sale and/or Lease.
 It was taken over by Take Two Cinemas and renamed Take Two Cinema.
 It was closed on 27th February 1997 and the two screens in the former circle were stripped out and converted into a snooker club.

 Whilst bingo continues in the former stalls area of this post war

-“I suppose the upside is that at least the building is being used and
+“I suppose the upside is that at least part the building is being used and

 Just login to your account and subscribe to this theater